Low energy excitations in A-site ordered SmBaMn2O6: Experimental details

 We are aware that these experimental observations are not sufficient to univocally claim that the observed excitations correspond to the elusive orbitons.
 However, the observed correlation is a strong motivation for further studies.
 We believe that in order to properly explore the low energy excitations in half doped manganites, further improved energy resolution and additional polarization analysis of the scattered radiation would be essential to clarify the electronic nature of the observed excitations.
+As it would allow us to distinguish the excitations that are present in each of the four polarization channels.
+Note that for coupled orbital-phonon modes, one can only see the 'orbital' contributions as is the case for the measurement of phonons at the oxygen K-edge, see e.g. Ueda et al.\citet{Ueda:2023aa}.